 Time series functions

 Time series functions operate on data recorded over a period of time.
-You can use time series functions to analyze time series data, identify trends and seasonality, fill in gaps, and forecast future values.
+You use time series functions to analyze time series data, identify trends and seasonality, interpolate values, and load extra time periods to fill in boundary values.

 Time series aggregation